Topographic map showing Washington D.C.

 Get an MTA pass for transportation, good on the subway and the buses.
 A 7-day pass is cheaper than 13 rides, so if you just make one trip out and back each day, you're ahead.

 You could ask the NYPD for a ride, but you probably won't get one.
-Click here to read how I got a ride from the NYPD.

 Another thing you can do is walk around Manhattan.
 I mean literally walk all the way around it.
 Plan for two long days or maybe three.
-According to GPS, the straight-line distance between Kings Bridge, just north of where Broadway crosses the Harlem River from the Bronx at the northermost tip to the Battery at the southern tip is 21.690 km.
+According to GPS, the straight-line distance between Kings Bridge, just north of where Broadway crosses the Harlem River from the Bronx at the northernmost tip to the Battery at the southern tip is 21.690 km.

 Take the #1 MTA train to the first station in the Bronx.
 Then walk south on Broadway across the bridge over the Harlem River and keep going.